KNOWLEDGE TOO WONDERFUL

 Like Joseph, when you truly fear God, you will regard every wrong or evil you do to people as a great wickedness and sin against God.
 It is those who have no fear of God or reverence for God in their hearts that laugh at sins or rejoice in iniquities (Prov.
 14:9).

 Second, acknowledging that God is perfect in knowledge boosts your confidence, trust or faith in God.
 You are mostly nervous, anxious, fearful and fretful because you cannot accurately predict the future and you are not too sure of how things will turn out.

 Understanding that your good and loving Heavenly Father knows the end from the beginning will certainly give you peace, joy, hope, and confidence as you sail through the storms of life.

-Moreover, understanding that God is perfect in knowledge would make you to seek God more passionately, and to depend upon Him unreservedly for guidance, counsel, direction and instructions in life.
+Moreover, understanding that God is perfect in knowledge would make you seek God more passionately, and depend upon Him unreservedly for guidance, counsel, direction and instructions in life.

 Prayer: My Dear Heavenly Father, help me to remember always that Your eyes are in every place, keeping watch on the evil and the good, in Jesus’ name.
 Amen.